dch-GH/dch-gh.github.io/src/content/blogs/crawl-devblog-2.md

 ![image](/posts/devblogs/crawl/shadows1.png)

 This definitely looks better, but you might notice something is off.
 The trees don’t have any shadows!
 The problem is that the trees are actually just wall tiles, not entities.
 I first configured the shadows to only draw for entities.
 Tiles are rendered via a batch system whereas entities are rendered using regular Walgelijk draw commands.
 At first I almost gave up before even trying because I assumed it would be too messy to get shadows working for both, but it was very easy thanks to Walgelijk being so awesome.

+You may also notice that there is now a floor under those trees.
+Before, it was just a black square underneath them.
+Now I render a "fake" floor tile underneath non-tile-shaped tiles (just trees for now).
+The floors are fake since they are rendered manually instead of representing actual tiles like in a multi-layer tilemap.

 ![image](/posts/devblogs/crawl/shadows2.png)